Slashdot

 Or for Honolulu specifically: https://wondernetwork.com/ping... [wondernetwork.com] (101ms to Chicago)

-Playing against someone in Detroit may suck, (Score:2)
+Playing against someone in Detroit may suck, (Score:4, Insightful)

 But you're still in Hawaii and he's still in Detroit.